-Notice that in general $\im d^{ n-1}=\overline{d^{ n-1}(X^n)}^{\flat}$ holds.
-The classical definition for exactness, i.e., image = kernel in every degree, is thus weaker than $\Dmax$-acyclicity.
+Observe that in general $\im d^{ n-1}=\overline{d^{ n-1}(X^n)}^{\flat}$ holds.
+The classical de\-fi\-nition for exactness, i.e., image = kernel in every degree is thus weaker than $\Dmax$-acyclicity.
 The other natural ad hoc definition, namely range = kernel in every degree is precisely $\Dmax$-acyclicity.
 The ranges of the differentials are then necessarily closed and $\Emax$- resp.~$\Etop$-acyclicity is an additional relative openness condition.
 As mentioned in the proof, in Proposition \ref{LB-ACYC} the implications \textquotedblleft{}$\Longrightarrow$\textquotedblright{} holds degree-wise, while the converse directions do not.

 \begin{prop} We have \begin{compactitem}

 \item[(i)] $\Ac(\LBr,\Cregsur)=\Ac(\LB,\Dmax)\cap\C(\LBr)$,

 \item[(ii)] $\Ac(\LBr,\Emaxreg)=\Ac(\LB,\Emax)\cap\C(\LBr)$,